YuukoTRPG/yuuko-chat-interface-overhaul/README.md

 # Yuuko's Chat Interface Overhaul

-A Foundry FVTT module created to enhance the text-based TTRPG playing experience.
+A Foundry VTT module created to enhance the text-based TTRPG playing experience.
 Key features include scene-based chat tabs, speaker avatar management, simple text message formatting and editing, and chat log export.

 This is something written by a TTRPG player who misses the text chat functionality of DodontoF (どどんとふ) too much.